kuhn-ruess/cmdbsyncer-docs/docs/ansible/cmdbsyncer_inventory.md

 **`cmdbsyncer binary not found`** (local mode) — the `cmdbsyncer` CLI is not on PATH for the Ansible execution context.
 Either put it on PATH, set `cmdbsyncer_bin:` to the absolute path, or switch to `mode: http`.

 **`cmdbsyncer CLI exited 1: Unknown provider: …`** — the provider is not registered in this Syncer build.
-List registered providers with `cmdbsyncer inventory list-providers`.
+List registered providers with `cmdbsyncer ansible list-inventory-providers`.

 **`REST API returned 401`** (http mode) — Syncer rejected the credentials.
 Double-check `CMDBSYNCER_APIUSER` / `CMDBSYNCER_APIPASSWORD` and that the user has the **`ansible`** API role.